pnp/sp-dev-fx-aces/samples/PrimaryTextCard-Graph-JoinNewTeams/README.md

 ### Highlights

-- Displays the last created Teams (up to 20)
+- Displays the most recently created public Teams (up to 20) that you are not a member of
 - Quick view showing more details
 - Quick view to join a specific team